SpellholdStudios/Duality_Odd_Quest_Mod/README.md

 ## <a name="components" id="components"></a>Components

-## <a name="components" id="components"></a>Components

 The installer splits main component into three sub components, letting the player decide which difficulty level he/she wants to plays.
-The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />
+The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br />

 ##